TulakHordia/OOPProject/README.md

 >   * [For known issues please refer to the known_issues file]

 ## About / Synopsis
-Currently only Part 1 is done.
+Parts 1 & 2 are done.
 A program used to create and edit exams, managing specific questions and answers.
+Create and export exams, copy exams, import question & answer lists.

 ## Usage
 Run the program, select your option from the menu and proceed along with the program requests and inputs.